aanbahl/EstrogensAndCognition1/README.md

 #get a tally for the cancner numbers
 clean_data %>% group_by(group_membership, Cancer_Treatments) %>% tally()
 ```
-Step 6: Calculate the mean and standard error for the demographic groups
+Step 6: Calculate the mean and standard error for the demographic groups.

 Standard error = SD / sqrt(n-1)

-Introducing the sem calculation into the summarize funtion makes your life a lot easier - eliminates many lines of code!
+Introducing the ```sem``` calculation into the summarize funtion makes your life a lot easier - eliminates many lines of code!

 ```
 View(clean_data)